mozilla/addons-server/docs/topics/api/abuse.rst

     :<json string|int user: The id or username of the user to report for abuse (required).
     :<json string message: The body/content of the abuse report (required).
+    :<json string|null lang: The language code of the locale used by the client for the application.
     :<json string|null reason: The reason for the report.
 The accepted values are documented in the :ref:`table below <abuse-user-reason-parameter>`.
     :<json string|null reporter_name: The provided name of the reporter, if not authenticated.
     :<json string|null reporter_email: The provided email of the reporter, if not authenticated.